BJ-Resultay/playing-card-games/README.md

 The Python version used is 3.11.2.
 Python's minimum version is 3.10, which supports '|' type hints.
-The shell used is bash.
+The shell used is zsh.

 ## Things I learned